 Knee over pedal spindle:

 It’s important to also be aware of your knee position as you complete each pedal stroke.
-If the knee is positioned it too far behind the pedal are too far over the toes riding could be uncomfortable to fix this simply rotate your pedals.
-So they are in line with each other and measure the line down from your knee to your pedal on the foot that’s positioned a good setup should allow for about 25 to 35 degrees of knee flexion when you are in the downstroke while pedaling.
+If the knee is positioned it too far behind the pedal.
+There are too far over the toes riding could be uncomfortable to fix this simply rotate your pedals.
+So they are in line with each other and measure the line down from your knee.
+To your pedal on the foot that’s positioned a good setup should allow for about 25 to 35 degrees of knee flexion when you are in the downstroke while pedaling.

 Adjust the handlebar:

 If you find your arms are fully extended or locked out when you reach for the handlebars you should adjust the handlebars.
 So that they are closer to your body focus on setting your handlebars in a position, where you can maintain a relaxed grip and soft elbows.
 A good place to start is to set the handlebars at the same height as your seat.
 If you find it difficult to maintain a neutral spine position while riding raise the handlebars up to a comfortable point above the bike, an upright posture is always a safe position.
 To be performing your cycling will count around you. your back to cause users to increase their risk of developing poor posture and back pain.

 Keep your chest up with shoulders relaxed and a retracted position.
 A good indicator of proper shoulder position is to see that they are in line with your ears from a side profile view to adjust your upright bike seat use the same process as the indoor cycle bike.
 When using an upright bike you should maintain a more upright posture compared to an indoor cycling bike.
 Always keep a light grip on the handlebars to adjust your recumbent bike.